Former Defense Marcus Wiley Joins Lawsuit Against NFL Prescription Drug Abuse

 Former NFL defensive player Marcus Wiley, now an ESPN personality, has joined the NFL prescription drug abuse lawsuit, against the NFL, alleging that the league recklessly prescribed prescription drugs and painkillers to players in order to keep them in the game, regardless of the players’ health.

 More than 750 players filed the prescription drug lawsuit in the US District Court of San Francisco in May of this year.
-The complaint, clocking in at 87 pages, claims that the NFL “has intentionally, recklessly and negligently created and maintained a culture of drug misuse, substituting players’ health for profit.”
+The NFL Prescription Drug Lawsuit, clocking in at 87 pages, claims that the NFL “has intentionally, recklessly and negligently created and maintained a culture of drug misuse, substituting players’ health for profit.”

 The 39-year-old Wiley has played for four teams during his 10-year career: Buffalo, San Diego, Dallas, and Jacksonville.

-Wiley added his complaint to the longer list, stating that while he played for the San Diego Chargers, he was diagnosed with groin strain, although he insisted to the team’s doctor that his pain was too widespread to be a simple strain.
+Wiley added his NFL Prescription Drug Lawsuit complaint to the longer list, stating that while he played for the San Diego Chargers, he was diagnosed with a groin strain, although he insisted to the team’s doctor that his pain was too widespread to be a simple strain.
 Rather than investigate Wiley’s claims further, the doctor diagnosed him with “bilateral groin strain.”